PolGannau/RepeatersStudio/README.md

 **0.6:** Added proper rounds to combat, fixed Ui problems like lifebars working uncorrectly or missing elements P2 is different color from p1.
 Map animations added.

-**1.0:** Added full controller support, as well as sound effects for every attack and full moveset for E.honda.
+**1.0:** Added full controller support, as well as sound effects for every attack and moveset(some attacks missing) for E.honda.
 Score system in place as well as new victory screens and timer.

 ## Team Members